Alienware AW2523HF 24.5" FHD 360Hz Gaming Monitor vs LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor

 Which one is better?

 The Alienware AW2523HF 24.5" FHD 360Hz Gaming Monitor is the better buy for most people - its 360Hz refresh rate crushes the LG DualUp's 60Hz.
-That said, grab the LG DualUp if you need a unique display for creative work - it's perfect for multitasking with its 16:18 aspect ratio.
+That said, grab the LG DualUp if you need a unique vertical workspace and professional-grade color accuracy for creative tasks - it's heavier, but excels in productivity.

 Who should buy each?